ulf-rodened/remarkable-basil/content/posts/how-to-use-alpha-vantage-postgresql-and-grafana-to-display-stock-prices-in-node-red.md

 I figured it out after hours of reinstallation and using different configurations.
 If you fix the password then it is only important to have administrators rights when running the installation and it should work without any problems.
 To connect to the PostgreSQL database follow the
-<a href="https://grafana.com/docs/grafana/latest/guides/getting_started/" target="_blank">getting started</a> guide at Grafana home page.
+<a href="https://grafana.com/docs/grafana/latest/guides/getting_started/" target="_blank">getting started</a> guide at the Grafana home page.